 - Family planning counseling.

-- Information on birth control.
+- > Information on birth control.

 - Diaphragms (and fitting).

-- > Insertion and removal of intrauterine devices.
+- Insertion and removal of intrauterine devices.

 - Formulary contraceptives (oral) (see Pharmacy section).
 Currently the Food and Drug Administration (FDA) has approved 18 different methods of contraception.
 All FDA approved methods of contraception are covered under this policy without cost sharing as required by federal and state law.

-In network: 100% covered.
-Out of network: Not covered.
 Tubal ligations, vasectomies and abortions up to the 17th week (16 weeks and 6 days) of pregnancy are covered.
 See Section 8 "Limitations and Exclusions" section.
 Prior authorization is required and applicable cost sharing applies.